 When they were north of Hermosa, the POWs reached pavement which made the march easier.
 They received an hour break, but any POW who attempted to lay down was jabbed with a bayonet.
 After the break, they were marched through Layac and Lubao.
 It was at this time that a heavy shower took place and many of the men opened their mouths in an attempt to get water.
 The guards allowed the POWs to lie on the road.
 The rain revived many of the POWs and gave them the strength to complete the march.

-Shortly after arriving there, he volunteered to go out on a work detail to collect scrap metal.
+Shortly after arriving there, he volunteered to go out on a work detail to collect scrap metal which was known as the Caloocan Detail.
 Other members of A Company on the detail with him were Sgt.
 Lewis Wallisch, 1st Sgt.
 Dale Lawton, PFC Ken Schoeberle, Sgt.
 James Schultz, and Sgt.
 Phil Parish.
-The detail was called the Caloocan Detail which collected disabled vehicles at different places on Luzon.
+The detail collected disabled vehicles at different places on Luzon as scrap metal.
 The POWs attempted to get the vehicles running but those that did not run were tied together with rope and to an operating vehicle.
 A POW sat in each vehicle as they were pulled – by the operating vehicle – to Caloocan or San Fernando.
-At either barrio, POWs attempted to get the vehicles running and those scavenged cars or trucks that they got running were sent to the Bachrach Garage – were other POWs were working- for further repairs.
+At either barrio, POWs attempted to get the vehicles running and those scavenged cars or trucks that they got running were sent to the Bachrach Garage – where other POWs were working- for further repairs.
 Captured tanks that the Japanese believed could be repaired were also sent there.
-The vehicles that could not be fixed were stripped of usable parts and sent to Japan as scrap metal.
-The Caloocan Detail was down to 50 POWs in 1943 since most of the disabled vehicles had been savaged.
-When the Japanese believed there was no more scrap metal, the detail was ended.
+The vehicles that could not be fixed were stripped of usable parts before being crushed and sent to Japan.
+It appears he became ill and sent to Cabanatuan for medical treatment.

 While he was on the detail, his wife received this message.